RaviKMalhotra/CCSP/Domain 2 - Cloud Data Security/Domain 2 Important Questions 2.md

 D	is	incorrect	because	dynamic	mapping	can	refer	to	many	things within	a	system	or	application,	but	in	this	instance	it’s	provided	as	an erroneous	choice.

-### Question # 46 - Which	of	the	following	is	not	a	commonly	accepted	strategy	for	datadiscovery?
+### Question # 46 - Which	of	the	following	is	not	a	commonly	accepted	strategy	for	data discovery?
 A.	Labels
 B.	Metadata
 C.	Signature	hashing
 D.	Content	analysis
 Answer: C.

-Data	discovery	is	focused	on	the	three	main	areas:	labels,	metadata, and	content	analysis.
+**Data	discovery	is	focused	on	the	three	main	areas:	labels,	metadata, and	content	analysis.**
 Signature	hashing	may	be	used	for	some	of	these methods	for	comparison	and	efficiency,	but	it	would	be	used	as	a	tool or	process	rather	than	one	of	the	key	strategies.

 A	is	incorrect	because	labels,	which	are	applied	to	data	for	grouping	or organization,	are	commonly	used	for	the	data	discovery	processes.
 The	main	shortcoming	with	using	labels	is	that	the	process	is dependent	on	the	accurate	and	complete	application	of	labels	before the	data	is	processed.